fselius/GIPdrone/README.md

-The GIP lab, drone project
+GIP lab - The Drone Project
 ========
  - Master branch is the development branch, in general, commits should go to the master branch.
  - Release branch is the branch that will be deployed on the drone/ground station - Only verified code will be merged to this branch.
- - Add directories/branches as you see fit.
+ - Add directories/branches as you see fit and give them proper names ('flight_controll' and not 'your_name').
  - In your staging area, use branches when possible instead of working on the master branch.
  - Report bugs/todo items on the issue tracker.